 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-A few of the e-books available in the Virtual Reference database:
+A few of the e-books available in the Gale e-books database:

 American Civil War Reference Library"American Civil War Reference Library" offers comprehensive and wide ranging research options on this compelling era of American history.
 Material in each of the three titles has been reviewed by an independent advisory board for its curriculum relevance and its accessibility to students in grades 6-12.
 "American Civil War: Almanac" provides in-depth background and interpretation of the era, events and topics.
 Subject chapters offer viewpoints, definitions, chronological coverage of battles, further reading and sidebars highlighting individuals, statistics and other attention-grabbing information.
 "American Civil War: Biographies" offers detailed essays on the lives of 60 individuals in two volumes.
 The 1,200- to 2,400-word essays are accompanied by sidebars, further reading lists, cross-references and more.
 Each volume includes a chronology, project suggestions, a name/subject index and more.
 "American Civil War: Primary Sources" offers text of 14 full or excerpted speeches, newspaper accounts, novels, poems, memoirs and other documents that reflect a wide range of viewpoints.
 Each entry includes background information about the subject, definitions, and details on the impact the document had on the public.

 https://dp.la a good first place to start when looking for primary sources.
 Think of the DPLA as a one stop shopping place which will direct you to libraries, museums, archives that have digital collections.